 Through four lines of inquiry and various interventions, processes formed to expand service design’s toolkit when designing in and with a place.
 The approaches exposed deeper insights than traditional tools about people, their nuanced relationships with a local setting and the fragility of place (Prendiville 2015).
 The framework enables designers to Unravel local contexts, Locate buried heritage, Surface intangible stories and Transmit findings via sensory and immersive experiences.
 The research also encourages critical, inclusive and ethical approaches to produce narratives with communities and institutions in a safe and respectful manner.
 The following offers an overview of some interventions and artefacts, please see RMITs Practice Research Portal for more.

-Embedding into the community
+Locate: Embedding into the community

-Prototyping a walking tour
+Transmit: prototyping a Sensory walking tour

 My final inquiry prototyped a Sensory walking tour to demonstrate how a future heritage service might immerse and reconnect local audience with the site’s heritages.
 The prototype was unfortunately not tested with the community due to Covid-19 restrictions, it included a mobile walking tour, a booklet, and several sensory boxes.
 The boxes offered participants another way to connect with the site’s heritage and sensory aesthetic.